rtmdrr/replicability-analysis-NLP/README.md

 1. Write down a comma separated list of the p-values.
 2. Write down the desired significance level (alpha).
-3. Choose the desired test:
+The Algorithm will output 2 estimators:
 * **B** for Bonferroni if the datasets are dependent.
 * **F** for Fisher if the datasets are independent.

 The Algorithm will output:

-1. An estimation (K estimator) of the number of datasets with a significant effect according to the chosen procedure (Bonferroni or Fisher).
+1. An estimation (K estimator) of the number of datasets with a significant effect according to Bonferroni method.
+2. An estimation (K estimator) of the number of datasets with a significant effect according to Fisher method.
-2. The indices of the datasets recognized by the Holm procedure (Rejection list).
+3. The indices of the datasets recognized by the Holm procedure (Rejection list).

 ### Example
 ```